yitso/posts/content/2025/08/31/demystifying-k8s-scheduler-part-III-scoring.md

 ## Score Plugin Architecture: Extension Points and Execution Flow

-**Score plugins** implement the `ScorePlugin` interface defined in (`pkg/scheduler/framework/interface.go`)[https://github.com/kubernetes/kubernetes/blob/v1.33.4/pkg/scheduler/framework/interface.go#L607] and execute through a structured multi-phase process.
+**Score plugins** implement the `ScorePlugin` interface(defined in [`pkg/scheduler/framework/interface.go`](https://github.com/kubernetes/kubernetes/blob/v1.33.4/pkg/scheduler/framework/interface.go#L607)) and execute through a structured multi-phase process.
 Scoring expresses *preferences*, not hard requirements.
 A node with a low score remains eligible as long as it passed filtering.
 If filtering produces no feasible nodes, the scheduler cannot proceed to scoring and instead invokes the **PostFilter** extension point, which may include preemption strategies.

-### PreScore Extension Point
+### PreScore

 Before per-node evaluation begins, plugins may implement an optional **PreScore** hook.
 This phase runs once per scheduling cycle to prepare shared data structures, avoiding expensive recomputation for each node: